-ArtsPool is a cooperative company that responds directly to the needs of its members through shared governance.
+ArtsPool is an administrative cooperative that responds directly to the needs of its members through shared governance.
 Membership is currently limited to 501(c)(3) nonprofit organizations operating in New York state.
-Please contact us to learn more about membership.

 The 52nd Street Project

 The 52nd Street Project is dedicated to the creation and production of new plays for, and often written by, kids between the ages of nine and eighteen that reside in the Hell’s Kitchen neighborhood of New York City.
 Founded in 1981 by actor/playwright Willie Reale, the Project is an independent not-for-profit organization that creates over eighty new plays and serves over 150 children every year.
 The Project offers various programs that provide creative outlets, academic support, and unique mentoring relationships by matching kids with professional theater artists.
 By building on the experience of accomplishment and collaboration, The 52nd Street Project fosters a sense of inclusion in a place where the children belong and where their creative work is the driving force.

 ArtTable is the foremost national membership organization dedicated to advancing women’s professional leadership in the visual arts.
 Through its activities and programs, it serves women at all stages of their careers, expands opportunities for women from diverse backgrounds,engages with critical issues in the field, and fosters community through its national network.